 Downtown as seen from North Lawton Street.

 For most of us, downtown is a place where we feel comfortable and at home.
 It is full of people like us.
 For others, however, downtown and its businesses, bars, and restaurants are distant and unreachable.
-A barren divide of priviledge separate them from the downtown you and I know.
+A barren divide of privilege separate them from the downtown you and I know.

 Abandoned homes near downtown.